Variational inference for large Bayesian vector autoregressions: Derivation of the optimal variational densities

+thus our strategy will be to evaluate each piece in the latter separately and then put the results together.
+The terms B and C are the same computed for the homoskedastic model.
+The term $A=\ell_j(\bxi; \by,\bx) +\log\underline{p}(\by;\nu_j)$ is equal to:

-Put together the terms $A,B,C$ as in \eqref{eq:elbo_terms} and notice that the variational lower bound here computed coincides with the one presented in Proposition \ref{prop:elbo_VB}. \end{proof} The moments of the optimal variational densities are updated at each iteration of the Algorithm \ref{code:VB} and the convergence is assessed by checking the variation both in the lower bound and the parameters.
+where $\mathbb{E}_q\left[\varepsilon_{j,t}^2\right]$ is defined in Proposition \ref{prop:h_VB}, and to make some simplifications we exploit the definitions of $a_{q(\psi_j)}, b_{q(\psi_j)}$ given in Proposition \ref{prop:psi_VB}.
+Put together the terms $A,B,C$ as in \eqref{eq:elbo_terms_SV} and notice that the variational lower bound here computed coincides with the one presented in Proposition \ref{prop:elbo_VBSV}. \end{proof} The moments of the optimal variational densities are updated at each iteration of the Algorithm \ref{code:VB} and the convergence is assessed by checking the variation both in the lower bound and the parameters.